hhomb/DetMPPI/README.md

 The code is written in MATLAB and intended for academic and research purposes.

-> ⚠️ **Note**: The content of this repository is currently private and will be made publicly available upon official publication of the letter.

 ## 📂 Contents (to be released)

 - `LCSS_Example_A.m` – Main script to generate the Figure 1 and Figure 2
 - `LCSS_Example_B.m` – Main script to generate the Figure 3
-- `figures/` – Folder to store generated plots
+- `figures/` – Folder with generated plots
 - `README.md` – This file

 ## 🔒 Access & Availability

-This code will be released under an academic-use license and made publicly accessible after the final publication of the paper.
+This code is released under an academic-use license.

 If you have questions in the meantime, please contact:
 **Hannes Homburger** – [hhomburg@htwg-konstanz.de](mailto:hhomburg@htwg-konstanz.de)